 What do you think about this?
 What exactly do we measure at Bitrise when it comes to engineering efficiency?
 Is it the velocity, work distribution, or the outcomes?

 We believe in measuring outcomes instead of output but we found that OKRs (Objectives and Key Results) aren’t always the optimal technique.
 Balance is key — we have different measurements for velocity and quality as well.
-The exact measurements depend on teams and functions, but we try to leverage the DORA tracking metrics, which are useful from a DevOps performance perspective.
+The exact measurements depend on teams and functions, but we all try to implement the DORA tracking metrics, which are very useful from a DevOps performance perspective.
 This approach helps measure both software delivery throughput (velocity) and stability (quality).
 Among other data points, this method specifically measures the following things:

 - Deployment Frequency (DF)